skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > the feel of interactions a lot.
 >
 > The interesting thing here is that Thordek the Dwarf would betray
-> the trust of his brethren to an opressive Elven Queen.
+> the trust of his brethren to an oppressive Elven Queen.
 >
 > Some DM's might protest when players do stuff like this, but I have
 > no problem with it as long as the player feels they are being
-> internally consistant.
+> internally consistent.
 Joe thought about this answer for a while,
 > and chose it carefully.
 >
 > Now he has to wonder what the consequences (if any) will be...